Falling Hare: Plot

-The plane goes into a steep nosedive, its wings ripping off during its descent.
+The plane goes into a steep nosedive, its wings ripping off during its descent, and an air speedometer showing: "INCREDIBLE, AIN'T IT???".
 Bugs is helpless, airsick and melting with terror.
 The gremlin nonchalantly plays with a yo-yo while awaiting impact.
 An impossibly short distance above the ground, the plane unexpectedly sputters to a halt and hangs in the air, defying gravity.
 Both Bugs and the gremlin casually address the audience.
 The gremlin apologizes for the plane's fuel depletion, while Bugs points to a wartime gas rationing sticker on the plane's windshield and remarks, "Yeah.
-You know how it is with these A cards!"
+You know how it is wid deze A cards!"

 Production notes

 Falling Hare went into production under the title Bugs Bunny and the Gremlin.
-Walt Disney was developing a feature based on Roald Dahl’s novel The Gremlins, and asked other animation studios not to produce any films involving gremlins.
+Walt Disney was developing a feature based on Roald Dahl's novel The Gremlins, and asked other animation studios not to produce any films involving gremlins.
 However, Warner Bros. was too far into production on this cartoon and Russian Rhapsody to remove the references to gremlins, so Leon Schlesinger merely re-titled the cartoons as a compromise.

-This is one of the few Bugs Bunny cartoons to have fallen into the public domain, as in 1967, United Artists, the copyright holder for most of the pre-1950s Warner Bros. cartoons at the time, failed to renew the copyright in time.
+This is one of the few Bugs Bunny cartoons to have entered into the public domain, as in 1971, United Artists, the copyright holder for most of the pre-1950s Warner Bros. cartoons at the time, did not renew the copyright.
+Despite being in the public domain, the film's usage is restricted as a derivative work of the still copyrighted A Wild Hare, which will enter the public domain in 2036.